bentoml/BentoML/README.md

 tool](#use-as-cli-tool).

 Each API also requires a `Handler` for defining the expected input format.
-In this case, `DataframeHandler` will transform either a HTTP request or CLI command arguments into a pandas Dataframe and pass it down to ther user defined API function.
+In this case, `DataframeHandler` will transform either an HTTP request or CLI command arguments into a pandas Dataframe and pass it down to the user defined API function.
 BentoML also supports `JsonHandler`, `ImageHandler` and `TensorHandler`.

-Next, to save your trained model for prodcution use with this custom BentoService class:
+Next, to save your trained model for production use with this custom BentoService class:

 ```python